msohailnoor/LFPs-simulated-using-different-volume-conductor-models/README.md

 # volume_conductors

-These folders contain simulated LFP data obtained using five different volume conductor models.
-Scripts are provided for plotting figures and computing peak-to-peak amplitudes.
+This repository contains simulated LFP data obtained using five different volume conductor models, along with scripts for plotting figures and computing peak-to-peak amplitudes.